SergeyReizman/Final_Project/frontend/README.md

 # Bank Management System

-A Flask application for managing customers, accounts, and transactions in a bank.
+A Flask application for managing customers, accounts, and transactions in a bank using Flask for building the web application,
+Flask-CORS for handling Cross-Origin Resource Sharing, and Flask-SQLAlchemy for interacting with a SQLite database.

 Customer Management: